Siege warfare in ancient Rome: 52 BC

+49 BC

 It is known from Caesar that during the siege of Brundisium he determined to block the exits from the harbor.
 At the mouth of the harbor, which is narrower, he had an embankment laid along both shores, as the sea at that point was shallow.
 A little further on, because of the increasing depth, he had pairs of rafts inserted on the extension of the seawall, the side of which was thirty feet.
 After positioning them well, he added others of equal size, covering them as if they were the natural extension of the embankment, so that they could be easily accessed in case of their defense.
 On the outside and along the two sides they were protected by latticework and plutei, while two-story towers were erected every four rafts, to better defend the fortification work from possible assaults by enemy ships and fires.

 During the subsequent siege of Massilia, a number of musculi were employed, the size of which was about 60 feet long (equal to about 18 meters).